How to Submit a Sample

 Testing on Paraffin-Embedded Tumor Tissues

 For DNA testing, we can utilize either paraffin rolls from formalin-fixed, paraffin-embedded tissue or sections prepared on glass slides with the areas to be analyzed indicated.
-For cases requiring extraction from paraffin material.
-Submit one H&E stained slide and 4-10 unstained slides depending on the amount of tumor tissue present.
-For 0.4 uM thick tissue sections of at least 0.5 cm2 area, submit 4 slides.
+For cases involving extraction from paraffin material, submit one H&E stained slide and 5-10 unstained slides depending on the amount of tumor tissue present.
+For a 0.4 uM thick tissue section of at least 0.5 cm2 area, submit at least 5 slides.
 For smaller tissue sections, submit up to 10 slides.
 Microsatellite instability and some LOH testing require tissues from both normal (uninvolved) and tumor samples from the same patient.

 Submitting a Sample (from outside MD Anderson)